skelloapp/terraform-aws-bedrock/README.md

 ## Knowledge Bases

-With Knowledge Bases for Amazon Bedrock, you can give FMs and agents contextual information from your company’s private data sources for Retrieval Augmented Generation (RAG) to deliver more relevant, accurate, and customized responses.
+With Knowledge Bases for Amazon Bedrock, you can give FMs and agents contextual information from your company's private data sources for Retrieval Augmented Generation (RAG) to deliver more relevant, accurate, and customized responses.

 ### Create a Vector Knowledge Base

 A vector index on a vector store is required to create a vector Knowledge Base.
 This construct supports multiple vector store options:

 - **Amazon OpenSearch Serverless**: Default option with automatic collection and index creation
+- **Amazon OpenSearch Managed Cluster**: For using existing OpenSearch domains
 - **Neptune Analytics**: For graph database integration
 - **MongoDB Atlas**: For MongoDB vector search
 - **Pinecone**: For Pinecone vector database